What We Mean by Brilliant Sound

 Try it: “Lovesong”

 Adele’s “Lovesong” was produced and mixed in a way that allows an aspiring sound expert to clearly identify distinct elements of the track.
 Make sure you’ve tuned your speaker with Trueplay, pull up “Lovesong” on your favourite streaming service, and follow along for a brilliant sound journey.

 Clean guitars during the song’s intro are ideal for hearing more subtle details, like the sound of the musicians’ fingers on the strings.

-If you have two speakers stereo paired or a home theater speaker like Beam, Playbase, or Playbar, you’ll notice that the first acoustic guitar comes distinctly from the left for the first four bars of the song, while the second acoustic guitar is situated far to the right.
+If you have two speakers stereo paired or a home cinema speaker like Beam, Playbase, or Playbar, you’ll notice that the first acoustic guitar comes distinctly from the left for the first four bars of the song, whilst the second acoustic guitar is situated far to the right.

 First Verse (0:26-0:57)

-When Adele’s vocals join in, they are positioned squarely in the center of the two guitars.
+When Adele’s vocals join in, they are positioned squarely in the centre of the two guitars.
 One way expert listeners assess sound is by evaluating the spatial arrangement of a song.
-You can think of it like a giant movie screen, with a character in the center and supporting cast members at the edges.
+You can think of it like a giant cinema screen, with a character in the centre and supporting cast members at the edges.
 With “Lovesong,” the spatial arrangement of the guitars and vocals is clearly defined.